m607stars/Machine-Learning-Algorithms/README.md

 # Linear-Regression-
 The most fundamental Linear Regression Repository out there!
 Implemented Linear regression from scratch along with explanation for each step.
-Also, in the end there is comparison with the linear regression funcion available in the library with the model built from scratch.
+Also, in the end there is comparison shown between the linear regression funcion available in the sklearn library and the one we modelled from scratch.

 # Built with
 * Numpy